irdest/irdest/docs/developer/src/technical/rpc-layer/index.md

 To accomplish this, the irdest rpc system contains several crates to help out with this challenge.

 ## Overview

-At the core lies the `qrpc-broker`.
+At the core lies the `irpc-broker`.
 It creates a server-client architecture, with a shared set of [Capn Proto] wire formats to encode APIs, function calls and concrete payload types.
-To interface with the broker as a client-lib, you need to use the `qrpc-sdk`, which exposes utilities to create new wire format extensions.
+To interface with the broker as a client-lib, you need to use the `irpc-sdk`, which exposes utilities to create new wire format extensions.

-The `qrpc-broker` backend will accept connections on various channels (depending on the compiled configuration), which can be interacted with via the client-libs for each channel.
+The `irpc-broker` backend will accept connections on various channels (depending on the compiled configuration), which can be interacted with via the client-libs for each channel.
 Following is an example.